Turin

-Turin (/tjʊəˈrɪn, ˈtjʊərɪn/ ture-IN-,_-TURE-in, /pms/; Torino /it/; Augusta Taurinorum, then Taurinum) is a city and an important business and cultural centre in northern Italy.
+Turin (Note: /tjʊəˈrɪn, ˈtjʊərɪn/ ture-IN-,_-TURE-in; /pms/) (Torino) (Note: /it/; Augusta Taurinorum, then Taurinum) is a city and a business and cultural centre in northern Italy.
 It is the capital city of the Piedmont region and of the Metropolitan City of Turin.
 From 1861 to 1865, it was the first capital of the Kingdom of Italy.
 The city is mainly on the western bank of the River Po, below its Susa Valley, and is surrounded by the western Alpine arch and Superga hill.
-The population of the city proper is 856,745 as of 2025, while the population of the urban area is estimated by Eurostat to be 1.7 million inhabitants.
+The population of the city proper is 855,654 as of 2026, while the population of the urban area is estimated by Eurostat to be 1.7 million inhabitants.
 The Turin metropolitan area is estimated by the OECD to have a population of 2.2 million.

 The city was historically a major European political centre.
-From 1563, it was the capital of the Duchy of Savoy, then of the Kingdom of Sardinia ruled by the House of Savoy, and the first capital of the Kingdom of Italy from 1861 to 1865.
+From 1563, it was the capital of the Duchy of Savoy, then of the Kingdom of Sardinia ruled by the House of Savoy, and then the first capital of the Kingdom of Italy from 1861 to 1865.
 Turin is sometimes called "the cradle of Italian liberty" for having been the political and intellectual centre of the Risorgimento that led to the unification of Italy, as well as the birthplace of notable individuals who contributed to it, such as Camillo Benso, Count of Cavour.
 Although much of its political influence had been lost by World War II, it had become a centre of anti-fascist movements during the Ventennio fascista, including the Italian resistance movement.
 Postwar Turin became a major European crossroads for industry, commerce and trade, and is part of the industrial triangle, along with Milan and Genoa.
-It is ranked third in Italy, after Milan and Rome, for economic strength.
+In 2004 it ranked third in Italy, after Milan and Rome, for economic strength.